-Policy Description Password Standards Passwords must meet the following standards: • include 8-30 characters • include at least one numeral • include at least one lower case letter • include at least one upper case letter • include at least one special character (for example, !, #, \$, %, ^, &, or - ASCII 0x21, 0x2F, 0x3A, 0x40, 0x5B, 0x5F, 0x7B, 0x7E) Password Recommendations The following are password recommendations: passwords should be configured on all user accounts passwords should be changed on default accounts such as monitor accounts passwords should be unique, meaning never used elsewhere or at another time passwords should not be shared, meaning each user account
+Policy Description Password Standards Passwords must meet the following standards: • include 8-30 characters include at least one numeral include at least one lower case letter include at least one upper case letter include at least one special character (for example, !, #, \$, %, ^, &, or - ASCII 0x21, 0x2F, 0x3A, 0x40, 0x5B, 0x5F, 0x7B, 0x7E) Password Recommendations The following are password recommendations: passwords should be configured on all user accounts passwords should be changed on default accounts such as monitor accounts passwords should be unique, meaning never used elsewhere or at another time passwords should not be shared, meaning each user account should have their own password passwords should be long, meaning at least 15 to 20 characters passwords should be complex, meaning a mix of numerals, upper case letters, lower case letters, and special characters NOTE: It is recommended that you do not include the at sign, @, in passwords.
+Under some circumstances, this can lead to the failure of some CLI commands, such as image fetch or configuration upload .

-Policy Description should have their own password passwords should be long, meaning at least 15 to 20 characters passwords should be complex, meaning a mix of numerals, upper case letters, lower case letters, and special characters NOTE: It is recommended that you do not include the at sign, @, in passwords.
-Under some circumstances, this can lead to the failure of some CLI commands, such as image fetch or configuration upload . access to GigaVUE-FM users from the web in Note: The monitor account is a default account that gives read-only access to GigaVUE-FM users from the web interface.
-A password is required to access this account from the GigaVUE-OS CLI.
+Policy Description Note: The monitor account is designed to give a read-only access to the GigaVUE-OS.
+The monitor account is disabled by default.
+To enable it, assign a password to the account.
+GigaVUE-FM and GigaVUE-OS H-VUE users can use the monitor account as long as it is enabled (has a password).
 Password Change Rights Only admin users can change the passwords of other users.
 For example, to change the password of the psandoval account, an admin user would use the following command: (config) # username psandoval password < new password>